Yandex Cloud

 • Getting started

-• Migrating a stateless workload
+• Migrating stateless workloads

-• Migrating a stateful workload
+• Migrating stateful workloads

-• Gradually migrating a stateless and stateful workload
+• Gradually migrating stateless and stateful workloads

 Getting startedGetting started

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-If you have already installed the CLI, update to its latest version.
+If you have already installed the CLI, update to its latest version:

 yc components update